HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

          kdreg2-devel
          kdreg2-dkms
          shs-version
-      """ > ./shs-cxi.rpmlist
+      """ > ${PKG_LIST_FILE}
       ```

       **Ubuntu distribution:**

-      - Remove `sl-driver` and `shs-version` from the rpmlist.
+      - Remove `sl-driver` and `shs-version` from the package list.
       - If you are using an Ubuntu distribution, all package names ending with `-devel` should be replaced with `-dev`.
 For example: `sl-driver-devel` will become `sl-driver-dev`.
       - Change `cray-hms-firmware` to `hms-firmware-serdes`.
       - Only DKMS installations are supported.

       **Optional:**

-      If a specific version is required, simply specify the versions you want when adding the packages to the rpmlist.
-For example, to install a specific libfabric, add the following to the rpmlist:
+      If a specific version is required, simply specify the versions you want when adding the packages to the package list.
+      For example, to install a specific libfabric, add the following to the package list:

       ```screen
       echo -e """\
          libfabric-1.x.y.z
          libfabric-devel-1.x.y.z
-      """ >> ./shs-cxi.rpmlist
+      """ >> ${PKG_LIST_FILE}
       ```

       For distributed binary builds, pre-built kernel binaries are available.